Complex Regional Pain Syndrome (CRPS)

 - Severe or painful muscle spasms or cramps

-- “Numbiness” (a transient sensation of numbness that comes and goes with certain movements) or numbness (true chronic numbness caused by nerve impingement.)
+- “Numbness” (a transient sensation of numbness that comes and goes with certain movements) or numbness (true chronic numbness caused by nerve impingement.)

 When there is a dysfunction in the peripheral nerve system what can be impacted?
 Where does it make you hurt?

-The peripheral nervous system connects sensation and messages between the brain and spinal cord with the limbs and organs.
-In you previous doctor visits it may have been explained to you that the peripheral nervous system is made up of nerves and ganglia (nerve relay stations) outside the brain and spinal cord.
+The peripheral nervous system connects sensations and messages between the brain and spinal cord with the limbs and organs.
+In your previous doctor visits, it may have been explained to you that the peripheral nervous system is made up of nerves and ganglia (nerve relay stations) outside the brain and spinal cord.
 It is a nerve network that ultimately connects to the brain.
-Here is a simple explanation of where dysfunction in the peripheral nerve system maybe hurting you.
+Here is a simple explanation of where dysfunction in the peripheral nervous system may be hurting you.

 - Peripheral nervous system dysfunction can impact:

 - Cervical spinal nerves (C1–C4).
-These nerves control control head and neck movements, sensation in the head.
-The C4 impacts upper shoulder.
+These nerves control head and neck movements, and sensations in the head.
+The C4 impacts the upper shoulder.
 These can be areas of pain sensations in CRPS.

 - Brachial plexus.
-Plexus are a network of interconnecting nerves (C5–T1).
-In problems of CRPS the Brachial plexus can cause heightened pain by impacting the muscles of the chest, shoulders, arms and into the hands.
+Plexus is a network of interconnecting nerves (C5–T1).
+In problems of CRPS, the Brachial plexus can cause heightened pain by impacting the muscles of the chest, shoulders, arms, and hands.

-- Lumbosacral plexus provides the nerve sensation in the lumbar/low back, buttocks, groin, thighs, male and female genitalia (nerve bundles frequently injured in childbirth), knees and calves.
+- The lumbosacral plexus provides the nerve sensation in the lumbar/low back, buttocks, groin, thighs, male and female genitalia (nerve bundles frequently injured in childbirth), knees, and calves.

-What the researchers found was ipsilateral photophobia (same side light sensitivity and visual discomfort) was associated with mechanical (touch movement sensitivity) and thermal (temperature sensitive) hyperalgesia of the patient’s forehead, but the vision problems were not worsened when the limbs were exposed to touch of hot-cold sensation.
+What the researchers found was ipsilateral photophobia (same side light sensitivity and visual discomfort) was associated with mechanical (touch movement sensitivity) and thermal (temperature-sensitive) hyperalgesia of the patient’s forehead, but the vision problems were not worsened when the limbs were exposed to the touch of hot-cold sensation.

 The researchers of this study concluded: “Together, these findings suggest that aberrant processing of nociceptive (the process of pain perception) input in the ipsilateral trigeminal-medullary region of the brainstem contributes to visual discomfort in CRPS.”

-In our article The evidence for Trigeminal Neuralgia non-surgical treatments, we suggest Trigeminal neuralgia centers on what is happening to the trigeminal nerve which carries pain, feeling and sensation from the brain to the skin of the face.
-In the case of trigeminal neuralgia, most medical professionals cannot find the cause for why this pain started.
+In our article, The Evidence for Trigeminal Neuralgia Non-Surgical Treatments, we suggest Trigeminal neuralgia centers on what is happening to the trigeminal nerve which carries pain, feeling, and sensation from the brain to the skin of the face.
+In the case of trigeminal neuralgia, most medical professionals cannot find the cause of why this pain started.
 This is borne out by the definition of trigeminal neuralgia.
-We suggest an understanding and diagnosis of of possible trigeminal nerve compression.
-This is something we would also undersatnd to possibly contributing to complex region pain syndrome in some patients.
+We suggest an understanding and diagnosis of possible trigeminal nerve compression.
+This is something we would also understand to possibly contribute to Complex Regional Pain Syndrome in some patients.

-A June 2020 study in the journal Pain and therapy (9) offers suggestion for understanding inflammation in the CRPS patient. he researchers of this study noted that other studies have found higher levels of proinflammatory cytokines (these are immune system messenger cells which send chemical signals to create more inflammation) in blister fluid in the form of tumor necrosis factor alpha (TNFα) of the affected extremity compared with the unaffected extremity, and this could suggest a role for local inflammatory processes in CRPS.
+A June 2020 study in the journal Pain and Therapy (15) offers suggestions for understanding inflammation in CRPS patients.
+The researchers of this study noted that other studies have found higher levels of proinflammatory cytokines (these are immune system messenger cells that send chemical signals to create more inflammation) in blister fluid in the form of tumor necrosis factor-alpha (TNFα) of the affected extremity compared with the unaffected extremity, and this could suggest a role for local inflammatory processes in CRPS.

-Our explanatory note: Tumor-Necrosis factor (TNFα) is cell signaling protein (cytokine), which communicates commands to create inflammation such as in chronic joint swelling.
-The idea is if you can block TNFα and other inflammatory factor production or at least inhibit it, joint swelling will be reduced and hopefully the amount of articular cartilage breakdown resulting from a toxic, over inflamed joint environment will be slowed.
+Our explanatory note: Tumor-Necrosis factor (TNFα) is a cell-signaling protein (cytokine), which communicates commands to create inflammation such as in chronic joint swelling.
+The idea is if you can block TNFα and other inflammatory factor production or at least inhibit it, joint swelling will be reduced, and hopefully, the amount of articular cartilage breakdown resulting from a toxic, over-inflamed joint environment will be slowed.

 The researchers also noted elevated levels of proinflammatory cytokines having also been found in the serum, plasma, and cerebrospinal fluid of patients with CRPS, which may be involved in peripheral nociceptor activation and sensitization.

-November 2020 research from the University of Texas published in the journal Pain management (11) offered this on the use of anticonvulsants and antidepressants in CRPS.
+November 2020 research from the University of Texas published in the journal Pain Management (19) offered this on the use of anticonvulsants and antidepressants in CRPS.

 Electrical Stimulation for Complex Regional Pain Syndrome

-In November 2020, researchers publishing in the journal Case Reports Neuromodulation (12) examined Direct Sciatic Nerve Electrical Stimulation for Complex Regional Pain Syndrome Type 1.
-In fact that was the name of the paper.
+In November 2020, researchers publishing in the journal Case Reports Neuromodulation (20) examined Direct Sciatic Nerve Electrical Stimulation for Complex Regional Pain Syndrome Type 1.
+In fact, that was the name of the paper.
 Here are their findings:

 - All 16 patients had failed conventional medical management.